notifhy/frontend/privacy.md

 Data is kept until it is no longer necessary for the usage described above.

-## Privacy policies of other websites
-The our Company website contains links to other websites.
-Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.

 ## Children's privacy
 This service is not targeted or aimed at children and does not knowingly collect data from children.
 If a parent or guardian believes that their child may be giving personal information, they are encouraged to reach out to Me.